Neradoc/Circuitpython_Macrokeys/README.md

     (0x202000, 'Calc', Control(AL_CALCULATOR)),
 ```

+### Button Mashing

+Button mashing requires running the main loop with asyncio, and will be incompatible with pauses and

 ### Mouse

 Note that mouse movements are relative, and depend on the computer's setup.
 They are only done once on press and not repeated in this implementation.
 Mouse buttons are held until the macro key is released.